Cyan903/Dotfiles/scripts/README.md

 # Scripts
 Last updated: 2021/09/10

-This file includes scripts that can be launched via rofi.
+This directory includes scripts that can be launched via rofi.
 These scripts are called all throughout my system.